 “But above all this is Anne Raitt’s play for her superb performance.”
 Nominated Best Actor (Female) by Plays and Players, for Rosie in ‘The German Connection.’

 The National Theatre, GOODWIFE ANN PUTNAM in ‘The Crucible’, by Arthur Miller.

 The Bush Theatre London, THE WIFE in ‘Loving Reno’, directed by Simon Callow.

-The Royal Court Theatre, wrote & directed ‘MOTHERS & OTHERS’
+The Royal Court Theatre, writer and director ‘MOTHERS & OTHERS’

 The Royal Shakespeare Company, HYPOLYTA in ‘Tis a pity she’s a whore’, THE QUEEN in Henry VI’, ‘A & R’ Musical, SISTER DUINHEAD in ‘Sons of Light’.
 “There are moments of great beauty: especially Anne Raitt’s long tour de force of a speech describing the shipwreck in which all the island’s children were lost.”